Trail Information for the Northeastern Adirondacks

 - The Sable Highlands Conservation Easement Lands web page provides information about the unit and its recreational opportunities.

-- The gate is closed and locked and the Barnes Pond Road is closed to public motorized traffic until next September, except for use by people with a Motorized Access Permit for People With Disabilities (MAPPWD).
-(12/12)
+- The Barnes Pond Road is closed to public motor vehicle traffic, the gate is closed and locked.
+It can be accessed by motor vehicle by by people with a Motorized Access Permit for People With Disabilities (MAPPWD).
+(2014)

 Split Rock Mountain Wild Forest